 Go to the place (it can be Start Menu, Settings app, Control Panel (make sure that the view is “Large icons” or “Small icons”), File Explorer or Desktop) where the one you want to pin exists.
-Right-click on it and then click "Pin to Start" option.

-If you see a confirmation popup, hit “Yes” in it.
+If you see a confirmation pop-up, hit “Yes” in it.

 If you want to pin a website to the Start menu, then see this guide.

-However, using the following steps, you can pin other file formats.
+But, using the following steps, you can pin other file formats.

-Right-click on that shortcut and select "Properties.”
+Right-click on that shortcut.
+Hit “Properties.”

 Hit it and then go to the Start menu.
-There, you can see that the file shortcut is pinned as a tile.
+There, you see the file shortcut is pinned as a tile.